cpap7/FattyMenu/README.md

 - Notepads for writing Patrol Logs, Probationary Recommendations, and regular note-taking

-The code itself uses classes as containers for organization purposes, and separate UI files for each tab.
-Should be pretty boiler-plate and self-explanatory in terms of structure overall.
+The code itself uses classes as containers for data organization purposes, and separate UI files for each tab.
+Should be easy to navigate given the project's overall structure.

 The UI tabs are managed under
 ``GUI.cpp.``